 How long after my telephone consultation can I book my pharmacy appointment?

-Our nurse can book your pharmacy appointment from the day after your phone consultation depending on the availability of your chosen pharmacy.
+Our nurse can book your pharmacy appointment from 48 hours after your phone consultation depending on the availability of your chosen pharmacy.

 Can I change my Travel Health Plan after my phone consultation?